secwexen/aapp-mart/CONTRIBUTING.md

 All pull requests must:

-* Be based on the latest `main` branch
+- Be based on the latest `main` branch
-* Pass all CI checks
+- Pass all CI checks (unit tests, linting, formatting)
-* Include a clear description of the changes
+- Include a clear description of the changes
-* Reference related issues or discussions when applicable
+- Reference related issues or discussions when applicable
+- Include necessary documentation updates if functionality or CLI changes

+### Code Review Process

+- At least one reviewer must approve the PR
+- Reviewers check for code quality, tests, security, and documentation updates
+- Feedback must be addressed before merging

+---

+## Documentation Contributions

+- Contributions to the documentation are gladly accepted.
+- Update `README.md` or other documentation as needed
+- Follow Markdown formatting and style conventions

 ---